helloiamoliver/plantdocs/content/pages/monstera-watering.md

   title: Watering
 ---
 **Water every 1-2 weeks, allowing soil to dry out between waterings.**
 Expect to water more often in brighter light and less often in lower light.

+#### Autumn & Winter
+Keep soil barely moist - water once every three weeks.
+Do not feed plant.

+#### Spring & Summer
+Water every 1-2 weeks, allowing soil to dry out between waterings.
+Feed plant once a month.

 > **Pro tip:**
 > Monsteras can benefit from filtered water or water left out overnight before using.

+## Drainage

+Use a pot with drainage holes to prevent soggy potting mix.
+Yellow leaves are usually a sign of overwatering.